nix-community/nixos-anywhere/docs/reference.md

   build the closure on the remote machine instead of locally and copy-closuring it
 * --vm-test
   build the system and test the disk configuration inside a VM without installing it to the target.
+* --phases
+  comma separated list of phases to run.
+Default is: kexec,disko,install,reboot
+  kexec: kexec into the nixos installer
+  disko: first unmount and destroy all filesystems on the disks we want to format, then run the create and mount mode
+  install: install the system
+  reboot: reboot the machine
 ```

 ## Explanation of known error messages